Survey sites are a popular way to make some extra money online, as it is possible for anyone to participate.

 There are different kinds of survey scams.
 In my experience these can be divided into mainly three categories:

 - Sites that will trick money out of you

 - Sites that aim to get your contact information to sell to a third party

 - Sites that are just a waste of time

-Some sites just have very limited surveys available in a certain country, and they can therefore feel like a waste of time.
+Some sites just have very limited surveys available in a certain country, and they can, therefore, feel like a waste of time.
 That does not necessarily make them a scam, and they might work very well for others.

 Then there are the sites that are made for scamming money out of you.
-Those are the ones that are important to learn to identify and stay away from.
+Those are the ones that are really important to learn to identify and stay away from.

 How to identify a survey scam site?

 Luckily the survey scam sites most often have certain signs that give away that they are not legit.
 This list is some of the most common signs, so be aware of these.